qdrant/landing_page/qdrant-landing/content/documentation/integrations/cheshire-cat.md

 * If you don't explicitly choose it using `Settings` tab, the Embedder follows the LLM.

 ## Next steps

-For more information refer to the Cheshire Cat [documentation](https://cheshire-cat-ai.github.io/docs/) and [blog](https://cheshirecat.ai/blog/).
+For more information, refer to the Cheshire Cat [documentation](https://cheshire-cat-ai.github.io/docs/) and [blog](https://cheshirecat.ai/blog/).

 * [Getting started](https://cheshirecat.ai/hello-world/)
 * [How the Cat works](https://cheshirecat.ai/how-the-cat-works/)
 * [Write Your First Plugin](https://cheshirecat.ai/write-your-first-plugin/)